-When you wake up in this situation, out of a job, you have to do what you have to do, go and look for a job.
+When you wake up, out of a job, you have to do what you have to do, and that is go and look for a job.
 So I looked.
-Given my performance history and background I expected, as many of you probably do, I could just walk out and get another job, 5 minutes right?
+Given my performance history and background I expected, as many of you probably do, I could walk out and get another job, 5 minutes right?
 Wrong.
 While I was at work diligently busting my ass, the way careers worked had changed dramatically.
-And I’ll be damned if anyone told me.
-While I was spending the last 10 years delivering great products, the way people build careers changed.
-It used to be simply keeping your resume up to date and some occasional networking got you your next great position.
-You are the accumulation of your entire online presence, its the union of what comes up when you are Googled, Facebooked, Linked in, etc. The first thing a prospective employer does is skim your resume for 10 seconds deciding if you are worth researching for 5 minutes.
+I’ll be damned if anyone told me.
+While I was spending the last 10 years delivering great products, the way people market themselves had changed.
+It used to be, simply keeping your resume up to date and some occasional networking got you your next great position.
+Today, you are the accumulation of your entire online presence and that is what will get you your next great position.
+You are the union of everything that comes up when you are Googled, Facebooked, Linked in, etc. The first thing a prospective employer does is skim your resume for 10 seconds deciding if you are worth researching for 5 minutes.
 If 5 minutes of web research does not turn up anything engaging they round file you and your antiquated resume / CV.
 Today, building your career is a continuous exercise in building your brand.
 When I went out looking for a new job I learned I had no brand.
 Not exactly, leadership, vision, delivery have been my hallmark for years, I definitely had a brand.
 The problem was my brand was not packaged in any way it could be sold, as a result I had no effective brand.
 The harsh reality today, no brand, no meaningful job.

 You are unemployable because you have no brand.
 You are just another low cost, non-differentiated product like this one: